 As rain often pours from the sky, we often ponder if DIY rainwater harvesting systems are worth the investment and are eco-friendly as they promise.

-The process of collecting and storing rainwater can lower bills and reduce flooding risk.
+The process of collecting and storing rainwater can lower bills and be part of your home flood protection plan.
 While you can’t drink it, recycled rainwater does has several uses.

 Most systems feed toilets and gardens, amongst other non-potable purposes.
 Some even feed washing machines, as the soft rain is ideal for laundry as it eliminates the need for conditioners.